ShevinuM/Cant-Stop/Code Snippets/save_func.md

 # Saving A Game

-Below I'm including my functionality to load/save the game.
-I use Java Serialization to save / load the game
+Below I'm including my functionality to save the game.
+I use Java Serialization to save the game

 ## Structure
 - I have a SaveGameGUI class which allows the user to enter the filename and create a file which is passed as a parameter into the saveGame method of the Game class.